Genital warts are growths or bumps that appear:

 Genital warts is one of the most common sexually transmitted diseases (STDs).
 Most people will be exposed to a form of HPV at some point in their lives.
 Not everyone will become infected or develop symptoms.

-Certain types of HPV may cause.
+Certain types of HPV may cause cervical cancer.
 Less commonly, certain strains of HPV can cause cancers of the vulva, anus, or penis.

 HPV is easily spread during oral, genital, or anal sex with an infected partner.
 Most people who have sex with an infected partner will also develop genital warts.

 Warts can also be spread to an infant during delivery if the mother has genital warts.

 Factors that may increase your risk for HPV and genital warts include:

 - First male sexual partner has had two or more previous sexual partners (for women)